on this page

-Check advice for international visitors on the Department of Health website.
+Check advice for international visitors on the Department of Health and Aged Care website.

 If you’ve had a COVID-19 vaccination, make sure you have proof from the country where you got it.
 You’ll need this to make sure your vaccination is officially recorded on the Australian Immunisation Register.
 Read about how to get proof of your COVID-19 vaccination.

 Before you travel

 Check what you need to do before you visit Australia on the Department of Home Affairs website.
 It covers things like: